rajivhockey97/Improved-gan-tf-eager/README.md

 Work to be done:

-Virtual batch normalization
-Historical averaging of gradients
-Multi-gpu run
-Incepttion score and FID
+Virtual batch normalization, Historical averaging of gradients, Multi-gpu run, Incepttion score and FID